 Imitation, Interaction and Recognition.
 Communication between Children and Adults in the Waldorf Kindergarten.
 Article by Arve Mathisen and Frode Thorjussen from the Rudolf Steiner University College, Oslo, Norway.
-The authors present ideas and perspectives, that may inspire an expanded understanding of imitation and a reconsideration of what is at stake in the interaction between children and adults.
+The authors present ideas and perspectives that may inspire an expanded understanding of imitation and a reconsideration of what is at stake in the interaction between children and adults.
 The argument is that Steiner’s statements regarding imitation will not lose their significance, but that an element of dialogue and response can be added and thus enrich the understanding of human and material encounters in the Waldorf kindergarten.
 Published in ROSE, (Research in Steiner Education) Vol 7, December 2016.
-Download the article.
+Download the article

 Being bored is good for children – and adults.
 This is why.
 Article by Teresa Belton and published on the website of the World Economic Forum.
 “Parents often feel guilty if children complain of boredom.
 But it’s actually more constructive to see boredom as an opportunity rather than a deficit.
 Parents do have a role, but rushing in with ready-made solutions is not helpful.
 Rather, children need the adults around them to understand that creating their own pastimes requires space, time and the possibility of making a mess (within limits – and to be cleared up afterwards by the children themselves).”
-Download the article.
+Download the article

 Media and Young Minds.
 A policy statement released by the American Academy of Paediatrics (AAP) concludes that there are multiple developmental and health concerns relating to excess use of digital media including obesity and sleep disruption.
 This article includes very useful recommendations for care providers and parents.
 (November 2016).
 Read the article

 Symbolic Play and Emergent Literacy.
-An article by Sandra and William Stone on the Website of the “International Council for Childrens Play”.
+An article by Sandra and William Stone on the website of the International Council for Childrens Play.
 It might be useful for all those, who want to show, that play is actually a good preparation for formal learning.
 “The very nature of symbolic play (first-order symbolism) has an intimate relationship with reading and writing (second-order symbolism) in that children use similar representational mental processes in both.”
 (2007) Read more

-Play: Childrens Default Setting.
+Play: Children’s Default Setting.
 An interesting blog by Adrian Voce, writer and consultant on children’s play.
 While the precise nature of play remains elusive and indefinable, several academic disciplines – from evolutionary biology to developmental and depth psychology and the emergent neurosciences – each agree in their different ways that children’s play is central to who and what we are.
 (April 28, 2016) Read more